jlehegaret/cs171-project/README.md

 For example, if we look at [SVG fonts](http://caniuse.com/#feat=svg-fonts) and click on the Resources tab at the bottom of the screen, we see **Specification [w3.org]**, which links to the exact section of the appropriate spec detailing that feature.

-Our friends at the W3C are going to use the CanIUse API to summarize this data for us, so that we can report, per spec, the status of any and all features that CanIUse has cataloged for that spec.
+The CanIUse API will let us access this data so that we can report, per spec, the status of any and all features that CanIUse has cataloged for that spec.

 What Do They Have So Far?
 -------------------------